At a Glance

 Tifway Bermuda turfgrass is only reproduced vegetatively.
 It must be propagated by planting sprigs or laying sod.

 Tifway was selected and tested cooperatively by the U.S. Department of Agriculture, the University of Georgia Coastal Plain Experiment Station, and the U.S. and Southern golf associations.
 Tifway was developed by University of Georgia plant breeder and geneticist Dr. Glenn Burton at the Georgia Coastal Plain Experiment Station in Tifton and released in 1960.
-As a USDA patented variety, Tifway can only be sold as certified sod or sprigs and only by a licensed member of the Tift 94 Growers Association.

 Dr. Wayne Hanna